MumboDiscord/spooncraft-docs/proximitychat.markdown

 Here’s the tutorial to help get you set up with the proximity chat mod for the Spooncraft server.
 This is **completely optional** and you can still join the server with a vanilla client, but the option is there for people that want it :D

-I’m only going to be talking about the default minecraft launcher here as that’s what most people will be familiar with, but if you want to use another launcher like MultiMC or GDLauncher feel free to adapt these steps for your needs.
+I’m only going to be talking about the default Minecraft launcher here as that’s what most people will be familiar with, but if you want to use another launcher like MultiMC or GDLauncher, feel free to adapt these steps for your needs.

-If you’re having any problems with this, you can let us know in **#in-game-help** on discord and we’ll try to help you out :P {: .notice}
+If you’re having any problems with this, you can let us know in **#spooncraft-help** on discord and we’ll try to help you out :P
+{: .notice}

 Proximity chat is not compatible with **Bedrock Edition**.